isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-lizards-mate/index.md

 Then, the female lizard lays the fertilized eggs in batches may have 1 to 20 eggs.

 Eastern Bearded Dragon usually lay 5 to 17 per batch.
 Water Dragon will lay between 6 to 18 eggs per batch while Blue tongue lizard will lay 10 to 20 eggs per batch.
 The eggs are left to hatch after 4 to 8 weeks.
 The female lizards rarely take care of the eggs.
-Some lizards such as the blue
-- tongue skink and Solomon Island skink give birth to young live offspring after 10 weeks.
+Some lizards such as the blue-tongue skink and Solomon Island skink give birth to young live offspring after 10 weeks.

 However, these lizards do not have mammary glands to breastfeed their baby lizards.

 Baby lizards usually have low life expectancy since they face many predators and less care from the adult lizards.
-Related: [Whats the House Lizards Lifespan? ](https://pestpolicy.com/house
+Related: [Whats the House Lizards Lifespan? ](https://pestpolicy.com/house-lizard-lifespan/)
-- lizard
-- lifespan/)

 ##  Which is the Mating/breeding season for lizards